corgrath/osbcp-css-squasher/README.md

 What is Squicss CSS Optimizer?
 ========================================

-Squicss CSS Optimizer is simply a clever CSS optimization tool that converts this:
+Squicss CSS Optimizer is simply a clever CSS optimization tool that converts CSS from this:

 	a {
 		width: 100px;